Local government’s duties and activities

 - environmental services

-- health and social services (will be transferred to the counties as part of the regional government, health and social services reform)
+- health and social services (will be transferred to the counties as part of the health and social services reform)

-- fire and rescue services (will be transferred to the counties as part of the regional government, health and social services reform)
+- fire and rescue services (will be transferred to the counties as part of the rescue services reform)

 In addition to the statutory duties, the municipalities may assume other tasks of self-government themselves.
 These generally concern the economy, employment and housing.